yangbranden/snake/README.md

 # snake

-CSE 110 Honors Contract Project
+This is a small Java program that I made for my CSE 110 class as an Honors Contract.